- La Estrella Amazonica

 Disembark in the morning in Iquitos.
 Enjoy a walking tour of this frontier city and visit the Las Malvinas urban garden project.
 After lunch, fly back to Lima and connect with your overnight flight to the U.S.

-Itinerary may vary based on wildlife sightings, changes in the river, navigability and air schedules.
+Itinerary is subject to change and may vary based on wildlife sightings, changes in the river, navigability and air schedules.

 Cabin accommodations on ship; one night in Lima pre-departure; all meals onboard; tours of Lima and Iquitos; gratuities to porters and waiters for included meals; arrival and departure transfers; complimentary laundry aboard ship; all excursions while on board led by highly-trained naturalist guides.